Contents

 [Back to Creation Algorithm | Back to top | Index of bursts]

 Although every effort has been made to ensure the reliability of these light curves, blind usage is not recommended.
-Users are strongly encouraged to read the note about error bars and to ask the five reliability questions.
+Users are strongly encouraged to read this section, and to ask the five reliability questions about every burst.

 As discussed in the algorithm section above, the uncertainty in counts-to-flux error is not propagated into the final fluxed light curve.
 This is because the effect is at least partially systematic and propagating this uncertainty has the effect of 'washing out' genuine light curve features.
 However, it is important to check the uncertainty in the conversion factor, especially where surprising results are seen.
 If the Conversion Factor or Γ subplots show large errors (see products pages for how to view these) the final flux value is also much less precise than suggested by its error bar.